joeysteele2001/joeysteele2001.github.io/_drafts/bezier-graphs.md

 ## Splitting up The Problem

-{% include todo.html content="describe the three parts of the problem" %}

 In an ideal world, vector graphics formats would let me say, "please put a sine wave *here*," and that would be that.
 Unfortunately, SVG, like most formats, only gives a few *primitives* to work with.
 Everything has to be built up from there.